aswatisrl/vidi-mqtt-driver/docs/installation.md

 - **coap-monitor**: Manages background tasks, such as log writing and data cleanup
 - **frontend**: Web frontend for configuration of the driver and API documentation
 - **redis**: in-memory key–value database, cache and message broker
-- **ntp**: NTP server used to provide synchronization service to the field devices
+- **ntp**: NTP server used to provide synchronization service to the field dev ices

 ### Requirements
 Before you continue, please make sure that you have Docker and Compose installed.
 Please refer to https://docs.docker.com/get-docker/ for documentation on how to install Docker.